BlasBenito/distantia/README.md

   grouping.column = "MIS",
   method = "euclidean",
   paired.samples = FALSE,
-  repetitions = 9 #recommended values: 99, 999
+  repetitions = 9 #recommended value: 999
 )
 ```

 Note that the number of repetitions has been set to 9 in order to
 speed-up execution.
-The actual number should be 99, and ideally, 999.
+The actual number should ideally be 999.

 The output is a list with two dataframes, **psi** and **p**.